 - Seasoning: To bump up the flavor, glaze with BBQ sauce after the first side is seared and flipped.
 This will prevent the sugars in the sauce from burning on the pan.

 - Fried tofu keeps well in the fridge and can be enjoyed all week.

 How to Air Fry Tofu

 Air frying is all the rage and for good reason.
-If you want the best, crispiest tofu with only a spray of oil, cook it in the air fryer!
+If you want the best, crispiest tofu with only a spray of oil, cook your tofu in the air fryer!
 Best of all it's easy and hands-free cooking.

 This method is fabulous for cooking marinated tofu which is scrumptious as a snack, on sandwiches, in bowls, salads, and tacos.

 Air Fryer Tofu - Cooking Method